7 facts you might not have known about PFAS

 05

-A scratch in a non-stick frying pan containing PFAS releases over 9,000 toxic nanoparticles into your food.
+A pan made of non-stick material that contains PFAS releases over 9,000 poisonous tiny particles into your food.

 06

-There are over 10,000 variants of PFAS chemicals, and more are being developed all the time.
+There are over 10,000 types of PFAS chemicals, and more are constantly being developed.

-PFAS is being banned by the EU, but nothing has yet been legislated.
+PFAS are being banned by the EU, but nothing has yet been legislated.

 9_531f33e7-4d81-4992-9795-ae31e7b2147b.png